 More about How to Reverse Insulin Resistance!

 Insulin resistance symptoms can be confusing, but there are many ways to reverse it.
-Dr. Christiane Northrup, a hormone expert suggests to have your fasting insulin and cholesterol levels checked.
+Dr. Christiane Northrup, a hormone expert suggests having your fasting insulin and cholesterol levels checked.
 You can also measure your hip-to-waist ratio or do a skin test.
 A skin condition called acanthosis nigricans is associated with insulin resistance.

 Testing your hormones will also help you find out the root cause of your insulin resistance.
 There are many self-test kits that will help you check the levels of your cortisol, insulin, estrogen, progesterone, thyroid hormones and more.
 Read more about them in our article menopause tests.